icasimpan-contrib/expresso-php/README.md

 [Docker](https://docs.docker.com/install/)

 ### Create the docker containers

+*Wrapper Script*
+Since the unification of the nginx and apache codelines, a wrapper script needs to be used to simplify expresso-php usage.
+Syntax as follows:
+``
+./expresso-php <stack> <action>
+``
+Run the said script to see the specific values of both 'stack' and 'action'.

+*Steps*
 1. Download this project and rename the folder according to your project.
 A good practice is to create a folder called "docker" in your home directory, this is where you will keep all your docker projects.
 In command line, this would be:
 ```